-In the United States specifically, nearly 80% of the American population owns smartphones2 and up to 98% of middle school students have access to Wi-Fi.3 Worldwide, youth aged 15–24 are the most connected age group; 71% of this demographic is currently online.4 Platforms like social media, forums, discord/private chat servers, and online games—all places where children and youth are highly active—are ideal environments for traffickers to both recruit and exploit victims.
+In the United States specifically, nearly 80% of the American population owns smartphones and up to 98% of middle school students have access to Wi-Fi.
+Worldwide, kids and young adults aged 12–29 are the most connected age group; 95% of this demographic is currently online.
+Platforms like social media, forums, discord/private chat servers, and online games—all places where youth are highly active—are ideal environments for traffickers to both recruit and exploit victims.

 Traffickers can take the shape of faceless online “friends” who spend months grooming (befriending and building a relationship with) children to build trust over time so they can coax them into a life of abuse and exploitation.
-By initially giving the victim attention, care, and gifts or making enticing promises, traffickers can gain the confidence of unsuspecting youth.
+By giving the victim attention, care, and gifts, or by making enticing promises, traffickers can gain the confidence of unsuspecting youth.

 Traffickers use many similar deception tactics online as they do offline.
 They might promise a good job to a poor student, pose as a role model or caring significant other to create dependence, or entrap a victim through indentured servitude for a compounding loan.
 Once a relationship is established, the trafficker can then manipulate or coerce the victim into performing sexual acts online, on the street, or both.

 “What happens now is a lot of boys and girls being lured into the sex trade and exploited through the internet.
 There are many young boys and girls at internet cafés, on Facebook, and playing online games who are tricked by messages offering jobs.
 By the time they realize that they will be forced to sell their bodies, they’re already trapped.
 Most of the cases we see, even as high as 90%, are young boys who are lured in and sold on social media with the promise of money.”